Skip to content

 #ItemDone?

-1Create a cover using a stock photo; ideally show the target reader at work
+1Do a cover with a photo; ideally show the target reader at work

 2Make text and headings large enough to be easy to read